LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 ## Abstract

-The interoperability module provides basic functionalities to transmit information between interoperable chains in the Lisk ecosystem using cross-chain messages.
+The Interoperability module provides basic functionalities to transmit information between interoperable chains in the Lisk ecosystem using cross-chain messages.
 In this LIP the properties, serialization, and initial values of this module are specified.
-Additionally, this LIP also provides a broad overview of the Lisk interoperability solution, motivating several design choices and presenting the new commands that are part of the interoperability module.
+Additionally, this LIP also provides a broad overview of the Lisk interoperability solution, motivating several design choices and presenting the new commands that are part of the Interoperability module.

 ## Copyright